Ayza69420/Commsbot/README.md

 # Commsbot
-A simple discord bot for communication through servers made in python, an odd number of connections in the queue are required (2,4,6,8,...) to start a session, whether it's in different servers or not.
+A simple discord bot for communication through servers made in python, an even number of connections in the queue are required (2,4,6,8,...) to start a session, whether it's in different servers or not.

 # Commands & Prefix